 In October 2019, TD changed frequency to a wide split reverse RU67 7.6 Mhz split as an experiment with the ETTC.
 New filters and duplexer were installed but unfortunately, TD was causing interference to GB3BS who were operating 25Khz spec equipment on an adjacent channel 12.Khz from our output.

 Due to this, the RRG offered to revert back to RB3 on the 30th October 2019 pending further consultation with the ETCC.

 GB7NW is a packet AX25 repeater for north Wiltshire operated from a third site south of Swindon in April 1995.
 Originally, a packet repeater GB3TA also operated from the Burderop Hospital site near Wroughton (see above).

 GB7NW was previously operated by G8HBE from his home in Chiseldon until a house move resulted in the group having to find an alternative site.

 The node provided good links to the Forest of Dean and Salisbury together with local end user links on VHF and UHF.

-In July 2014, the packet nodes were formally handed over to a third party and are now no longer the responsibility of the RRG.
+In July 2014, the packet nodes were formally handed over to a third party and are now no longer the responsibility of the RRG and now closed down.

-MB7UR is a VHF APRS digi located at the same site as GB3TD.
+MB7USW is a VHF APRS digi located at the same site as GB3TD/TC.
 It began operation in 2007 on a frequency of 144.800Mhz.

-In 2016 the repeater was connected to I-gate via an internet connection.
+In 2016 the repeater was also connected to I-gate via an internet connection.